All Products

 3. On the Cluster tab, click Self-built cluster access.

-5. On the Enable Log Collection tab, select Enable Kubernetes Log Reporting to Detect Threats, configure the following parameters, and then click Save.
+5. On the Enable Log Collection tab, select Enable Kubernetes Log Reporting to Detect Threats, configure the following parameters, and click Save.